michel47/covid19/covid.md

 *See full details: [**COVID-19 Coronavirus Incubation Period**](/coronavirus/coronavirus-incubation-period/)*

-Symptoms of the novel coronavirus (2019-nCoV) may appear in as few as 2 days or as long as 14 (estimated ranges vary from 2-10 days, 2-14 days, and 10-14 days, [see details](/coronavirus/coronavirus-incubation-period/)), during which the virus is contagious but the patient does not display any symptom (*asymptomatic transmission*).
+Symptoms of COVID-19 may appear in as few as 2 days or as long as 14 (estimated ranges vary from 2-10 days, 2-14 days, and 10-14 days, [see details](/coronavirus/coronavirus-incubation-period/)), during which the virus is contagious but the patient does not display any symptom (*asymptomatic transmission*).